actfong/k8s-workshop/Part-4-RC-and-RS.md

 From K8s documentation: "*A ReplicationController manages all the pods with labels that match the selector.
 It does not distinguish between pods that it created or deleted and pods that another person or process created or deleted.*"

+By *managing* pods, it refers to that a RC ensures that Pods with *labels* matching RC's *selectors* will have the right amount of replicas.

 Another key element to pay attention to is `spec.template`, where you define your Pod.
 If you compare to our Pod manifest in the previous section, you will see that the only things omitted here in `spec.template` are `apiVersion` and `kind` (which will always be Pod ofcourse, as this is the sole purpose of a `spec.template`).

 Now you can deploy your manifest with `kubectl apply -f {manifest-file.yml}`